wultra/wultra-docs/docs/tutorials/Mobile-App-Shielding/Android-Tutorial.md

 sh shield-app.sh config.properties
 ```

 The configuration property file is prepared by Wultra and already contains everything you need to successfully shield the app.
+However, you need to review the config file and customize it to point to your JKS keystore and use your signing credentials.

 ## Running From the Android Studio